 Possible Lawsuits and Allegations

 The following are a few examples of situations in which a lawsuit might be filed, as well as the reasoning and possible allegations involved.

 Several cruise ships have been denied port or quarantined in the docks with passengers still aboard.
 Trips have been cut short, and travelers’ insurance is unlikely to cover losses for trips booked after the point where coronavirus exposure was “foreseeable.”³ Lawsuits may allege that cruise lines failed to properly prepare for emergencies or do everything they could to help them disembark, exposing passengers to the virus and preventing reasonable treatment.

 If an employer ignores risks and does not take reasonable action per CDC guidelines, they could be considered negligent if an employee contracts COVID-19 and suffers harm as a result.
 Allegations could involve things like not limiting employee travel, ignoring CDC-recommended best practices, failing to provide hygiene supplies, or terminating an employee who can’t go to work due to their high risk for life-threatening symptoms.

 A healthcare provider could face a medical malpractice lawsuit if their careless actions expose patients to the virus or result in improper treatment.
 Issues might include things like poor sanitation or hygiene practices, misdiagnosis of symptoms, failure to recognize a medical emergency, or recommending treatments that do further harm.

-Explore Your Legal Options with a Houston Personal Injury Lawyer
+Explore Your Legal Options with a Houston Personal Injury Lawyers

 If you’ve become a victim of coronavirus-related harm as a result of someone else’s actions (or inactions), you may be able to seek compensation.
-Call the law office of Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers today at (713) 364-0723 to schedule a free consultation to discuss your case.
+Call us today to schedule a free consultation to discuss your case.